FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 * **projectname**: GCP project name
 * **dataset**: dataset name you provided when you setup your BigQuery for Billing
 * **billingaccount**: your Google Billing Account ID that you can get from Billing console, which is used to get the table name for BigQuery.
 Example: "1A2B3C-4D5E6F-7G8H9I"
-* **applicationCredentials**: key config from service account you have created for BigQuery access